paritytech/subxt/docs/subxt.md

 ### Generate the runtime API

-Subxt generates a runtime API from a static downloaded metadata.
+Subxt generates a runtime API from downloaded static metadata.
 The metadata can be downloaded using the [subxt-cli](https://crates.io/crates/subxt-cli) tool.

 To generate the runtime API, use the `subxt` attribute which points at a static downloaded